U.S. Coast Guard officer accused of terror plot could face more charges

 Prosecutors said 15 guns and more than 1,000 rounds of ammunition were found at Hasson's residence.
 They also said he studied a manifesto by Norwegian far-right extremist Anders Behring Breivik, who in July 2011 killed eight people in downtown Oslo with a car bomb and then shot dead 69 people, many of them teenagers, at a Labour Party camp.

-According to prosecutors, Hassan had also been studying manifestos by "Unabomber" Theodore Kaczynski and Virginia Tech shooter Cho Seung-Hui.
+According to prosecutors, Hasson had also been studying manifestos by "Unabomber" Theodore Kaczynski and Virginia Tech shooter Cho Seung-Hui.

 (Reporting by Katharine Jackson; Editing by Daniel Wallis and James Dalgleish)